apache/paimon/docs/content/how-to/cdc-ingestion.md

 3. You can use type mapping option `to-string` to map all MySQL data type to STRING.
 4. MySQL BIT(1) type will be mapped to Boolean.
 5. When using Hive catalog, MySQL TIME type will be mapped to STRING.
+6. MySQL BINARY will be mapped to Paimon VARBINARY.
+This is because the binary value is passed as bytes in binlog, so it should be mapped to byte type (BYTES or VARBINARY).
+We choose VARBINARY because it can retain the length information.

 ## FAQ
 1. Chinese characters in records ingested from MySQL are garbled.